LHAGELS/LHAGELS.github.io/_posts/2020-05-25-Visualizing-the-Composition-of-Study-Programmes-in-Python.md

 After the previous data mining the dataframe has a shape of 26 x 8 [rows x columns]:
 ![df_unique_modules.head()](/assets/images/posts/25_05_20/2_5_translate_sections_type.png)
 ### 3. Data Exploration / Data Mining
-#### 3.1 How is the composition of the B.Sc.
+#### 3.1 What is the Composition of the B.Sc.
 Economics in Konstanz?
 The most important information to answer this question are is the proportion of each study section relative to the degree.
 The following code snippet prints the composition of the programme as follows:
     "credits abs." (= "proportion in %") credits in "study section"